svn2github/ixo-usb-jtag/usb_jtag/trunk/device/c51/readme.txt

 Other assignments are possible; you'll have to adapt the definitions in hardware.h and maybe in hardware.c, too.

+The USB identification data (vendor/product ID, strings, ...) can be modified in dscr.a51.
+My firmware emulates the 128 byte EEPROM that usually holds configuration data for the FT245 and which can be read from the host; its content is computed from the data in dscr.a51 as well.

 The WAKEUP pin should be high for the re-numeration to work reliably (thanks Jean/fpga4fun!)

 NB, the "Xilinx Platform Cable USB" is based on a FX2 chip.
 In theory, it is possible to